AnymouseProphet/SpaceMono-LaTeX/README.md

     texmf-tree/fonts/afm/googlefonts/spacemono/

-It is my understanding that in most contries, font metric files are not subject to copyright and therefore not subject to the font license.
+It is my understanding that in most countries, font metric files are not subject to copyright and therefore not subject to the font license.
 However, if that is not the case in your country, the Adobe Font Metric files and the TeX Font Metric files would fall under the same SIL OFL that the Space Mono font files